Harry Potter and the Chamber of Secrets (Windows, Mac OS Classic, Mac OS X)

 HP_Menu Old HUD

-In a texture archive named OLD_Textures there are some archives containing various outdated assets.
+In the fittingly titled OLD_Textures folder there are several texture archives containing various outdated assets.
 Most notable is a folder with a previous version of the HUD, which has some interesting elements.

 Items and Bosses